 My toy blog - where I share my passion for toy collecting since 1994.
-Also providing a review of toys & 1/6 scale action figures from Hot Toys, Medicom, Sideshow Collectibles, Soldier Story & more.
-Over 12,500,000 Pageviews & Counting
+Also providing toys & 1/6 scale action figures reviews from Hot Toys, Medicom, Sideshow Collectibles, Dam Toys, Art Figures etc. Over 20,144,386 Pageviews and Counting

 Johnny Depp - what an actor!!
 He certainly turned "Pirates of the Caribbean: The Curse of the Black Pearl (2003)" into a trilogy through his acting and the potrayal of his character, Captain Jack Sparrow.
 Never seen another pirate quite like him.
 His "Jack Sparrow" is certainly a one-of-a-kind character - can't imagine anyone else being able to fill the role coz he made the role his.
 Never heard of the term an "anti-hero" mentioned of a character before - there were just heroes and villians, no in-betweens, until now.
 Jack is the Pirate Lord of the Caribbean Sea and can be treacherous, surviving mostly by using wit and negotiation rather than weapons and force; although he will fight if necessary, he tries to flee most dangerous situations.
 The opening sequence where he arrives in Port Royal looking to commandeer a ship was simply brilliant.
 What a ride, what an adventure!